pritam16raha/PrimeOnNext-PostgreSQL/README.md

 In a New terminal -> PS D:\01_LifeOfADeveloper\08_prizzaUsingPostgreSQL\Client> npx prisma studio creating prisma model at schema.prisma file -> npx prisma migrate dev add name and enter
+*get server side hook/function doesn't work with other platform . only work on vercel